Fallout (franchise): Fallout: New Vegas (2010)

+Fallout: New Vegas was developed by Obsidian Entertainment and released on October 19, 2010.
+The development team included developers who previously worked on Fallout and Fallout 2.
+Fallout: New Vegas is not a direct sequel to Fallout 3.
+Events follow four years after Fallout 3 and offer a similar experience, but no characters from that game appear.
+The player assumes the role of a courier in the post-apocalyptic world of the Mojave Wasteland.
+As the game begins, the Courier is shot in the head and left for dead shortly before being found and brought to a doctor in the nearby town of Goodsprings, marking the start of the game and the Courier's search for their would-be murderer.
+The city of New Vegas is a post-apocalyptic interpretation of Las Vegas.

 Fallout Shelter (2015)

 Fallout Shelter is a simulation game for Microsoft Windows, iOS, Android, Xbox One, PlayStation 4 and Nintendo Switch.
 The player acts as the Overseer, building and managing their Vault and its dwellers, sending them into the Wasteland on scouting missions and defending the Vault from attacks.
 Unlike the main entries in the franchise, this game has no ending and mostly revolves around attempting to keep the people who live in the vault, an intricate fallout shelter, alive.
 The game uses microtransactions, a form of in-game purchases, that take the form of Nuka-Cola quantum, the game's "premium" currency; lunch boxes, an item that would give a random mixture of in-game items; pet carriers, something that would contain a pet, which can boost a single dweller's stats; and "Mister Handys" or "Snip-Snips" (same thing different skin), robots who can harvest the games materials or be assigned to outside the vault to harvest bottle caps, the game's currency.
 Fallout Shelter was released for iOS on June 14, 2015, Android on August 13, 2015, and for PC on July 15, 2016.
 On February 7, 2017, Bethesda launched Fallout Shelter on Xbox One.
 On June 10, 2018, Bethesda announced and launched Fallout Shelter on Nintendo Switch and PlayStation 4.